 Determining whether goodwill is impaired requires an estimation of the value in use of the cash generating units (CGUs) to which the goodwill relates.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from each CGU and to determine a suitable discount rate to calculate the present value.
-The carrying value of goodwill at 31 December 2014 was £8.6m.
-An impairment charge of £1.6m has been recognised in the year in respect of the carrying value of purchased goodwill of Arista Laboratories.
-Further information is contained in note 12.
+The carrying value of goodwill at 31 December 2015 was £7.6m.